Savanna State Forest

 The Savanna State Forest is located in Aitkin and Saint Louis counties in the U.S. State of Minnesota.
-Comprising over 238,000 acres, the forest is bisected by the Upper Mississippi River, and contains Savanna Portage State Park, which preserves a historic trade route connecting the Mississippi River with the upper reaches of the Saint Lawrence River drainage basin.
+Comprising over 238,000 acres, the forest is bisected by the Upper Mississippi River, and contains Savanna Portage State Park, which preserves a historic trade route connecting the Mississippi River with upper reaches of the Saint Lawrence River drainage basin.

 The forest has white-tailed deer, ruffed grouse, waterfowl, songbirds, and many other species.
-The most popular species in Big Sandy Lake and other lakes in the forest are bass, panfish, walleye, and northern pike.
+The most popular fish in Big Sandy Lake and other lakes in the forest are bass, panfish, walleye, and northern pike.